eMahtab/meeting-rooms/README.md

 **Note : We are given that start time of a meeting will always be less than the end time of the meeting.
 And also if a meeting ends at,  say 2, the person can attend a next meeting that start from 2, it is not considered as an overlap.**

+We can solve this problem, by first sorting all the meetings according to their start times.
+Then just iterate over all the meetings, and check if the next meeting's start times

 ### Implementation